harel-coffee/CongIdentification-auto/README.md

 # CongIdentification

-This is the Github assets folder for the paper entitled "What constitutes a Configuration System?
+This is the replication package for the paper intitled "What Constitutes a Configuration System?
 An Empirical Study on OpenStack Projects".
+This paper investigates the configuration file types that constitute the configuration system of OpenStack.
+We conduct our study on OpenStack as it is one of the most deployed cloud platform for infrastructure management.
+To identify the different configruation files, we first manually investigate the different configuration types.
+Then, we comapre between five classifiers (SVC, RF, LR, KNN, and GB), and leverage two machine learning models to automate the identification of these types.
+The first model predicts configuration from non-configuration files.
+The second model predicts the different types of the configuration files.

 In this repository, we provide:

-1) In the datasets folder: the datasets for training the [``Config-NonConfig model``](https://github.com/stilab-ets/CongIdentification/blob/main/Datasets/Model1-ConfigNonconfig.csv) and the [``ConfigTypes model``](https://github.com/stilab-ets/CongIdentification/blob/main/Datasets/Model2-ConfigTypes.csv).
+1) the datasets of training the [``first model``](https://github.com/Narjes-b/CongIdentification/blob/main/Datasets/Model1.csv) and the [``second model``](https://github.com/Narjes-b/CongIdentification/blob/main/Datasets/Model2.csv).
-2) In the scripts folder: the scripts for building the [``Config-NonConfig model``](https://github.com/stilab-ets/CongIdentification/blob/main/Scripts/Model1-ConfigNonconfig.py) and the [``ConfigTypes model``](https://github.com/stilab-ets/CongIdentification/blob/main/Scripts/Model2-ConfigTypes.py).
+2) the scripts for building our [``first model``](https://github.com/Narjes-b/CongIdentification/blob/main/Scripts/Model1(configNonconfig).py) and [``second model``](https://github.com/Narjes-b/CongIdentification/blob/main/Scripts/Model2(ConfigTypes).py).
-3) In the classifiers-results folder: the comparison results between the five classifiers for the [``Config-NonConfig model``](https://github.com/stilab-ets/CongIdentification/blob/main/Classifiers-Results/Model1-ConfigNonconfig.csv) and the [``ConfigTypes model``](https://github.com/stilab-ets/CongIdentification/blob/main/Classifiers-Results/Model2-ConfigTypes.csv).
+3) The comparison results between the five classifiers for the [``first model``](https://github.com/Narjes-b/CongIdentification/blob/main/Classifiers-Results/Model1.csv) and the [``second model``](https://github.com/Narjes-b/CongIdentification/blob/main/Classifiers-Results/Model2.csv).